HackermanAI/tokenizers/readme.md

 This repo supports the bring-your-own-lexer feature in Hackerman Text code editor.

-It's primarily used to support naive syntax highlightning of unsupported languages, DSL, or your own hobby languages (or esolangs).
+It's primarily used to support naive syntax highlighting of unsupported languages, DSL, or your own hobby languages (or esolangs).

 **Note that Cython tokenizers will not be as performant as built-in lexers written in C++.**